Bramstorp/Ecommerces_Django/README.md

 -Login / Register / Logout

--Admin only / customer only
+-Admin only / customer only requirment

 -Login requriment